romen-h/kanim-explorer/README.md

 ### Inspecting build.bytes and anim.bytes file content
 - Supports opening any/all of the `.png`, `build.bytes`, and `anim.bytes` files for a kanim
 - Outlines the section(s) of the texture atlas used for a specific object in the build.bytes file.
-- Allows flags for Bloom, "OnLight", "SnapTo", and Foreground to be toggled for each sprite.
+- Allows flags for Bloom, OnLight, SnapTo, and Foreground to be toggled for each sprite.
   *Make those sprites glow!*

 ### Animation Previews